runzhigege/vertx-zero/doc/vertx-zero-tutorial/d10061-jooqmysql-configuration.md

 <directory>../../src/main/java</directory>
 ```

-The configuration for java class package name `up.god.domain` and the java file output folder `../../src/main/java`, in zero system you can keep other xml configuration part because it's normalized by our real projects.
+The configuration for java class package name `up.god.domain` and the java up.god.file output folder `../../src/main/java`, in zero system you can keep other xml configuration part because it's normalized by our real projects.
 Once you have configured the jooq xml configuration, you can run shell as following:

 ```
 #!/usr/bin/env bash